othomantegazza/eda-class/eda-workshop.md

 # Outline

-In two days, on real datasets,we will learn the basis of how to make hypothesis on data and test them.
+In two days, on real datasets,we will learn the basis of how to make hypothesis on data and how to test them.

 Day 1
 : Learn how to detect patterns in your data by visualizing and transforming them.